arobillard/georgian-politics/_events/pasture-tunnels.md

       > I have been chosen to participate in the first stage of the revolution!
 I cannot believe that in a few short weeks I will be one of the first to bring glorious freedom to this city!

     - Tion lives alone in a cheap, city-owned apartment alone.
 He is not well liked by his neighbours and frequently drank at [The Bloody Dagger]({{site.baseurl}}/stores/the-bloody-dagger/) and would come home loud and drunk at all hours of the night.

-### The Sting
-- **CoB Help**
-  - CoB want to help set up a sting.
-  - They can provide a special cart that can be used to disguise the PCs and allow them to be bait.